flipcamp/flipcamp.github.io/esstyle.md

 ## Citations ##

-New with Volume 6: We encourage you to incorporate author date references into the sentence, with a link to the source.
+We encourage you to incorporate author date references into the sentence, with a link to the source.
 Although page numbers are not normally used in the blessay format, we encourage them when making direct quotations.

 ### ​Journal articles ###